huanghua1994/HiGP/docs/2-Advanced-usage-of-HiGP.md

 We also provide a wrapper function `gpr_torch_minimize()` that does the same work and gathers and prints each iteration's loss and hyperparameter values.

-After training the model, we can call `model.get_np_params()` to get the current (trained) hyperparameters.
+After training the model, we can call `model.get_params()` to get the current (trained) hyperparameters.
 This function returns a NumPy 1D array of size 3, containing current pre-transformed  hyperparameters $[l, f, s]$.

 ## 2.5 Make predictions

-Assuming that we have a trained model `model` and a test dataset `test_x` of size $d$-by-$M$.
+Assuming that we have a trained model `model` and a test dataset `test_x` of size $d$-by-$`M`$.
 We can make predictions with the trained model using:

 ```python
 pred = higp.gpr_prediction(data_train=train_x,